Welcome to Job Prices – the UK’s most in-depth home improvement cost guide website.

 Then there’s the maintenance.

-These boards do need cleaning with moss/algae inhibitors and treating with woodstains not only to maintain their appearance but to prevent then from becoming dangerously slippery.
+These boards do need cleaning with moss/algae inhibitors and treating with wood stains not only to maintain their appearance but to prevent them from becoming dangerously slippery.

 Personally, I have always found that decking works best if it’s a feature and doesn’t take up too much space in the garden.

 Regardless of how you feel about decking and how it compares to other options such as patio slabs and blocks, on this page, you will find:

 - your options and a suggested premium product